See one of America's most beautiful waterfalls, just 40 minutes east of Seattle.

 Snoqualmie Falls is the site of one of America's most ambitious engineering projects, housing the world's first underground hydroelectric plant.
-It was constructed betweeb 1898-99, and is encased 260 feet below in bedrock.
+It was constructed between 1898-99, and is encased 260 feet below in bedrock.

 If you don't want to hike down to the base of Snoqualmie Falls, drive to the parking lot near the Lower Observation Deck (search for Snoqualmie Lower Falls Parking Lot on Google Maps).

-The Country Store at Salish Lodge has beautiful items sourced from the northwest, with unique finds like private label wines, honey from the Salish Lodge apiary, the Salish bath products collection, and fun Twin Peaks memorabilia.
+The gift shop at Salish Lodge has beautiful items sourced from the northwest, with unique finds like private label wines, honey from the Salish Lodge apiary, the Salish bath products collection, and fun Twin Peaks memorabilia.

 The rustic Salish Lodge is also perfect for a meal.
 Step inside the cosy Attic bistro for an incredible bird's eye view of the Falls, or for a more upscale option book a table at The Dining Room.